shivan-s/shivan-s/README.md

 _Kia ora_ is a greeting in Te Reo Māori, the indigenous language of Aoetearoa, New Zealand.

 ### 😄 Who am I?
 My name is Shivan Sivakumaran.
-I am a Kiwi-born 🇳🇿 with Sri Lankan 🇱🇰 heritage.
+I am Kiwi 🇳🇿 with Sri Lankan 🇱🇰 heritage.

-An Optometrist by trade, I have am very interested in programming and technology in general.
+An Optometrist by trade, I am very interested in programming and technology in general.

-Strange peering, right?
+Strange pairing, right?
 Eyecare 👓 and technology 🖥️.
 As an Optometrist, I work with people one-to-one.
 However, technology is a powerful tool that allows me to help others at scale.

 ###  🔭 I’m currently working on
 - [Green Your Impact]("https://github.com/shivans93/green-your-impact"): An application written using Django REST Framework and ReactJS to reward users for reducing carbon emissions